Maximum 0-1 Timed Matching on Temporal Graphs: Finding a Maximum 0-1 Timed Matching for Rooted Temporal Tree

 Algorithm \ref{alg:dpMatching} describes the pseudocode of the proposed algorithm.
-The algorithm calls a function {\em createLevelList} to put all the nodes in $\mathcal{G}$ in different lists, with two nodes put in the same list if their depth in $\mathcal{G}$ are the same.
-After that, for all leaf nodes $u_i$, it assigns $TM1[u_i] := \emptyset$ and $TM2[u_i] := \emptyset$.
-Then it processes rooted temporal subtrees according to the non-increasing order of the depths of their root node in $\mathcal{G}$, starting from the temporal subtree rooted at the node with the maximum depth.
-For each non-leaf node $v$, the algorithm computes $TM1[v]$, $TM2[v]$ and $M_v$ following Equations \ref{eqn1}, \ref{eqn2} and \ref{eqn3} respectively. $F_v$ is computed using the function {\em computeFeasibleSet}.
+The algorithm invokes a function {\em createLevelList} to put all the vertices in $\mathcal{G}$ in different lists, with two vertices put in the same list if and only if their depths in $\mathcal{G}$ are the same.
+Each $T_v$ is processed in non-increasing order of the depths of vertex $v$ in $\mathcal{G}$, starting from the vertex with the maximum depth.
+For each $T_v$, the algorithm computes $TM1[v]$ and $TM2[v]$ following Equations \ref{eqn1} and \ref{eqn2} respectively.
+It returns $TM1[r]$ as a maximum 0-1 timed matching for the given rooted temporal tree where $r$ is the root vertex.
+While computing $TM1[v]$ and $TM2[v]$ for any $T_v$, Algorithm \ref{alg:dpMatching} internally invokes two other functions.
+Function $maxNonOverlap(S)$ returns the maximum cardinality non-overlapping subset of edges from a set of edges $S$.
+Each edge of the rooted temporal tree is associated with a single time interval.
+Thus, the problem of finding a maximum cardinality non-overlapping subset of edges of a given set of edges reduces to the interval scheduling problem \cite{kleinberg06,cormen09}.
+Hence, $maxNonOverlap(S)$ finds a maximum cardinality non-overlapping subset of edges from a set of edges $S$ in $O(|S| \log |S|)$ time using the greedy algorithm to solve the interval scheduling problem \cite{kleinberg06,cormen09}.

-We next describe how to compute $F_v$ for all $T_v$ using the function {\em computeFeasibleSet} when, for all $u_i \in child(v)$, $M_{u_i}$ is already computed.
-For computing $F_v$, we first define the following.